 Morning: We hike today on the Kephart Prong Trail.
 This is a moderate walk, up to 4 miles round trip, along a branch of the Oconaluftee River, past a former CCC camp, fish hatchery and remains of a logging railroad.
+Two guides will accompany the group one setting a more strenuous & the other a more leisurely pace on all hikes.
 There are narrow, elevated bridges over the creek.
 The Group Leader will talk about the CCC, its history & importance in the formation of GSMNP.
 We will identify plants along the trail.

 Lunch: Enjoy a box lunch picnic on the trail.